davidmigloz/pixels2flutter/README.md

 **3. Code generation**

-The app leverages the power of OpenAI GPT-4o multimodal LLM to transform your screenshot and instructions into Flutter code.
+The app leverages the power of multimodal LLMs (OpenAI GPT-4o or Google Gemini 1.5 Pro) to transform your screenshot and instructions into Flutter code.

 **4. Run the code**